tomiwa-adesanya/RasterConvert/README.md

   * DIB (Device Independent Bitmap)
   * GIF (Graphics Interchange Format)

-RasterConvert also maintains image transparency in file formats that support transparent background like PNG, TIFF, GIF, ICO.
+RasterConvert also maintains image transparency in file formats that support transparent background such as PNG, TIFF, GIF, ICO.

 ## Working with the source code(Python programmers)